damienmckenna/metatag/README.md

 For additional information, see the [online documentation](https://www.drupal.org/docs/8/modules/metatag).

-This version should work with Drupal 8.8, 8.9, 9.0 and 9.1 releases, though it is always recommended to keep Drupal core installations up to date.
+This version should work with all Drupal 9 releases, though it is always recommended to keep Drupal core installations up to date.

 ## Requirements

-Metatag for Drupal 8 and 9 requires the following:
+Metatag for Drupal 9 requires the following:

 * [Token](https://www.drupal.org/project/token): Provides a popup browser to see the available tokens for use in meta tag fields.